highsanburger/KharchRice/README.md

 # KharchRice

 “The philosophers have only interpreted the Arch of Linux, in various ways.
-The point, however, is to rice the Arch of Linux."
+The point, however, is to rice the Arch of Linux.“

 ## Installing